Simo3ds/Polari3DS-ITA/README.md

 #

 ## next update
+Bug fix on new3ds menu thanks to lisko(will provvide soon I am on vacation)

 * nighshift remake(it has been a while I should make a poll) ;
 * fix quick debugger in loader (missing process and data...)